quicwg/base-drafts/draft-ietf-quic-recovery.md

   or lost ACKs.

 loss_time:
-: The time at which the next packet will be considered lost based on early transmit or exceeding the reordering window in time.
+: The time at which the next packet will be considered lost based on exceeding the reordering window in time.

 sent_packets:
 : An association of packet numbers to information about them.
 Described